phenriq694/GoStack_Modulos/level05/gobarbermobile/README.md

 - Images Address: Changing the API address to android can be able to access the URL;

-- Creating routes and pages:
+- Creating routes and pages: Creating the pages and routes that will be developed in this module;

+- Dashboard Header: Creating the Dashboard page layout;

+- Getting Providers from API: